ryanwholey/britechartsDemo/README.md

 ## Getting Started

+### Node & NVM
+You should be running above node v6

+`node --version`

+If you are not, you can easily switch node versions by using [nvm](https://github.com/creationix/nvm#install-script)

+### Demo!!
-to compile and build, run the following:
+To compile and build, run the following:

 `npm install`

 `npm run build`

-you will have to run two servers, a db server and a web server in different tabs.
+You will have to run two servers, a db server and a web server in different tabs.
 To do this, run the following:

 `npm run db `